krishnanlab/teaching/compbio/README.md

 **Page 1** of your report should contain the following three sections:
 1. _Background_
     - What problem/task is the paper trying to address?
 What is the biological problem and/or the computational challenge?
-    - How was the problem/task addressed up to that point and what were the limits of the _then_ current practice?
+    - How was the problem/task addressed up to that point and what were the limitations of the _then_ current practice?
 2. _Summary of contributions_
     - What is the contribution of this paper in terms of approach, algorithmic techniques, computational ideas?
     - Summarize the conclusion(s) your draw from each main figure in the paper.
 Based on your conclusions, are the major claims of the paper justified?